Can you identify with any of these scenarios?

 I generally work with entrepreneurs selling an online service.
 When working with a larger business, you might have to tweak onboarding just a little to accommodate a team.

-My collaborative design system
+My web design process

 Onboarding (or bringing on a new client):